HaoEmmanuelWu/HaoEmmanuelWu.github.io/_pages/about.md

 Hao Wu is a dual Ph.D at Xi'an Jiaotong University and The Hong Kong Polytechnic University from 2025.09, under the supervision of [Prof. Haijun Wang](https://gr.xjtu.edu.cn/en/web/haijunwang) and [Prof. Daniel Xiapu Luo](https://www4.comp.polyu.edu.hk/~csxluo/).
 Before that, he pursued his M.S. degree at Xi'an Jiaotong University (2023-2025) and received his B.S. degree in Automation from Xi'an Jiaotong University in 2023.

 His research interest includes blockchain/smart contract security and program analysis, particularly in combining static/dynamic program analysis with large language models to enhance blockchain security.
+Nowadays, he is also insterested in Agent security!

 💬 emmanuel_wh AT stu.xjtu.edu.cn